Norman Fleck Celebration Symposium

 Lecture Room 4 Engineering Department, Trumpington Street, CB2 1PZ

-9.00 – 9.10: Start and Coffee
+9.00 – 9.10: Coffee

 9.10 – 9.50 Marc Geers, Eindhoven University of Technology